 Umar Bin Khattab (RA) - The Greatest Muslim Ruler

 Umar bin Khattab, popularly known as Umar Farooq (the Distinguisher between truth and falsehood), was a companion (sahabi) and father-in-law of Prophet Muhammad (PBUH).
 He was the second Caliph of the Rashidun Caliphate after Abu Bakr (RA).
 He ruled for ten years and is known as one of the best Muslim rulers due to the expansion of the Islamic State and his social security measures for the well-being of people.
-He is included in Michael Hart’s famous book The 100 which is about the 100 greatest personalities of human history.
+Michael Hart placed him in his famous book "The 100" for his achievements during the caliphate.

 Life Before Islam

 He was a strict opponent of Islam before his conversion.
-His attitude towards his Muslim slaves was harsh and merciless.
+His attitude towards his Muslim slaves was harsh and uncompromising.
 He was among the worst enemies of Islam and was even ready to assassinate Muhammad (PBUH) to end Islam.

 Conversion to Islam